ZayneBerndt/ZayneBerndt.github.io/_portfolio/1blocjams.md

 <h4>3.
 Refactor to AngularJS</h4>

 The most exciting part was putting JS to use in a framework.
 My biggest take aways from refactoring to AngularJS was the importance of clear and well commented code for future work.
-In addition leaning how to use Routing and States was particularly useful when working out which functionalities would be be implemented as Services or Controllers.
+In addition learning how to use Routing and States was particularly useful when working out which functionalities would be be implemented as Services or Controllers.

 ```js